 This guide provides an overview of flying, saving, and earning miles with Delta Airlines, including a summary of their frequent flyer program, SkyMiles.
-You’ll learn all about Delta Airlines, the deals they offer and how to get the most of each flight.
+You’ll learn all about Delta Airlines, the deals they offer, and how to get the most out of each flight.

 Either read everything sequentially or use the Table of Contents (above) to jump to the section that’s most relevant to you.

 It’s all here.
 Check it out!

 SkyMiles is the name of Delta Airlines’ frequent flyer program.
 It is a revenue-based program so rather than earning miles based on how far you fly, you earn them based on the price of your ticket and your medallion status.

 Every time you fly on Delta as a SkyMiles Member, you’ll earn miles: five miles for every dollar you spend on flights.
 You will also earn miles when you fly with any of Delta’s 20+ partner airlines including Virgin Atlantic, Air France, KLM, and Aeromexico.

 You can also earn SkyMiles by spending with Delta partners